DeekshithGA/gym-management-system/README.md

 Contributions to the Gym Management System are welcome!
 Feel free to fork the repository, create a new branch, and submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- This project was inspired by the need for a comprehensive gym management system.
-- Special thanks to [TajwarSaiyeed](https://github.com/TajwarSaiyeed) for creating and sharing this project.

-For detailed usage instructions and implementation details, please refer to the [GitHub Repository](https://github.com/TajwarSaiyeed/gym-management-system).